2. User interfaces

 developer.

-is to run SPPAS with a right click (alt-click) on sppas.command file.
+.
+Then, you can run SPPAS with a right click (alt-click)

 This time you will get a message: sppas.command is from an